-Now that your children are out on their own, you may find that they’ve left behind plenty of their stuff for you to remember them by.
+Now that you've got an empty nest, you may find that your kids left behind plenty of their stuff for you to remember them by.

-You’re probably finding pieces here and there that need to be put in a box and stored away or shipped out to make room for some empty-nest items.
+You’re probably finding pieces here and there that need to be put in a box and stored away or shipped out to make room for other items.

 Extra car insurance